Top of site

 Category one items

-• Valuables: cash, certificate of title, bankbook, driving license, health insurance card, etc
+• Valuables: cash, deed for house, bankbook, driving license, health insurance card, etc

 • Emergency provisions: canned food, mineral water

-• Medical articles: adhesive tape, salve, bandage, digestion medicine, analgesic, etc
+• Medical articles: adhesive tape, salve, bandages, digestion medicine, analgesic, etc

 • Clothes: underwear, outer layers, towels, etc.